Thomas Austin (pastoralist)

-Thomas Austin (1815 – 15 December 1871) was an English settler in Australia who is generally noted for the introduction of rabbits into Australia in 1859, even though rabbits had been brought previously to Australia by the First Fleet.
+Thomas Austin (1815 – 15 December 1871) was an English settler in Australia who is generally noted for the introduction of rabbits into Australia in 1859, even though rabbits had been brought previously to Australia by the First Fleet in 1788.

 Personal life

 Thomas Austin was born at Baltonsborough, Somerset, England, the youngest son of John Austin and Nancy, née Lucas.
 In 1831 he arrived with other members of his family in Hobart Town, Van Diemen's Land (now Tasmania).

-Established the first ferry crossing the Derwent River, with his uncle and cousin in the township which is now Austin’s Ferry.
+Along with his uncle and cousin, Austin established the first ferry crossing the Derwent River in the township which is now Austin's Ferry.
 After farming near Ouse, Thomas and his brother James crossed Bass Strait in 1837 and settled as pioneer pastoralists in the Western District of the Port Phillip District (now called Victoria).

-In 1845 he married Elizabeth Phillips Harding (1821–1910) in Melbourne and they had 11 children.
+In 1845 he married Elizabeth Phillips Harding (1821–1910) in Melbourne; they had 11 children.

 Barwon Park

 Thomas Austin took up land near Winchelsea, Victoria starting in 1837, and eventually created a run of 29000 acres known as Barwon Park.
 The property was used for sheep and for horse training.

-In 1871, work was completed on the bluestone mansion that Austin had designed and built on his property.
-This is now owned by the National Trust of Australia and is open to the public.
-He died six months after the mansion was completed but his widow continued to live there and, as a philanthropist, helped to found the Austin Hospital in Heidelberg and the Austin Homes for Women in Geelong.
+In 1871, work was completed on the bluestone mansion that Austin designed and built on his property.
+The mansion is now owned by the National Trust of Australia and is open to the public.
+Austin died six months after the mansion was completed, but his widow continued to live there and, as a philanthropist, helped found the Austin Hospital in Heidelberg and the Austin Homes for Women in Geelong.

 Introduction of species

 As a member of the Acclimatisation Society of Victoria, Thomas Austin helped to introduce many species from England.
-In 1861 he wrote that he had introduced hares, blackbirds and thrushes, and that he was breeding English wild rabbits and partridges.
+In 1861, he wrote that he had introduced hares, blackbirds and thrushes, and that he was breeding English wild rabbits and partridges.

-He introduced 24 breeding rabbits (Oryctolagus cuniculus) on his estate in October 1859 as game for shooting parties.
+In October 1859, he introduced 24 breeding rabbits (Oryctolagus cuniculus) on his estate as game for shooting parties.
 While other settlers praised his efforts at the time, he has borne the brunt of blame for introducing this pest to Australia.
-In 2022, a study of genomic data confirmed that Australia's feral rabbit population was entirely descended from the rabbits introducted by Austin.
+In 2022, a study of genomic data confirmed Australia's feral rabbit population was entirely descended from the rabbits introduced by Austin.